NorwegianVeterinaryInstitute/BioinfTraining/metagenomics.md

 ## The course program

-* Reducing sequencing and PCR errors
+* Reducing sequencing and PCR errors.
 * Generating OTUs and analysis of diversity with Mothur.
 * R-studio / Phyloseq tutorial for diversity analysis.
-* Introduction to shotgun metagenomics
+* Introduction to shotgun metagenomics.

 ## Lecture 2018 – 5 – February